jenkinsci/fabric-beta-publisher-plugin/README.md

 ## Features

-* Upload .apk file to Fabric Beta
+* Upload APK file to Fabric Beta
 * Choose to notify testers
   * By a group alias
   * By a list of e-mails